mohamedjs/ui-report-system/README.md

-# Button Watcher Chrome Extension
+# UI Report Chrome Extension

 A Chrome extension that helps identify and report broken buttons on webpages.
 This extension highlights all buttons and links on a page, allows users to flag problematic ones, and stores reports in a Supabase database.